TWUOnline/moodlehelp/faculty/some-new-things-to-know-in-moodle.md

 # Some New Things to Know in Moodle

-We are so excited for the new upgrade of Moodle and we hope you are enjoying it as must as we are.
+We are so excited for the new upgrade of Moodle and we hope you are enjoying it as much as we are.

 There are a few things different to know and we have created a list below.
 Feel free to browse.